 - Manual and Powered Hoyer Lifts operate similarly.
-The manual versions have hydraulic cylinders and a hand-pump, the powered patient lifters use rechargeable battery packs and a pushbutton hand control.
-All lifts share the same nomenclature names as pictured (left).
+The manual versions have hydraulic cylinders and a hand-pump, the powered patient lifters use rechargeable battery packs and a push button hand control.
+All Lifts share the same nomenclature names as pictured above

 Positioning the Lift for Use:

 - With the legs of the base open and locked, use the steering handle to push the patient lift into position.

 - Lower the patient lift for easy attachment of the sling.